Westfield London: Opening

 The centre was opened to the public on 30 October 2008 by Frank Lowy, CEO of Westfield Group, in an event also attended by Mayor Boris Johnson, with a retail floor area of 150,000 sqm.
 It became the largest covered shopping centre in London having overtaken the Whitgift Centre in Croydon.
-Amid great hype, two million shoppers visited the centre in its first three weeks, despite the ongoing credit crunch in the UK.
+Amid great hype, two million shoppers visited the centre in its first three weeks, despite the 2008 financial crisis in the UK.

-However the financial crisis of the time did cause a swift fall in shoppers and some shops forcing to close in 2009.
+However the 2008 financial crisis did cause a swift fall in shoppers and some shops forcing to close in 2009.
 While some commentators suspected Westfield London to fail during the economic gloom, the centre reported increased sales in 2010 following an unexpectedly large number of tourist shoppers.

 Extension

 On 16 February 2012, Hammersmith & Fulham Council approved a 700,000 sq ft extension to the north of the existing site.
 Building work began in 2014, and the extension opened in three phases.
 The first phase opened in March 2018, and the final phase opened in October 2018.
-Once the extension was completed, Westfield London's size increased to 2.6 e6sqft, making it the largest shopping centre in Europe.
+On completion, Westfield London's size increased to 2.6 e6sqft, making it the largest shopping centre in Europe.

 The north side of the extension is bounded by a railway viaduct, and the south side of the extension is adjunct to the original shopping centre.
 The extension replaces an industrial estate which previously occupied the area, divided by Ariel Way.
 The extension includes 550000 sqft of retail space including a 70,000 sq ft Primark store, offices, new streets, public spaces, and approximately 1,522 new homes.
 The development ranges from four to twelve storeys high with one building of 20 storeys.

 The work also includes modifications to Shepherd's Bush railway station, relocation of the White City bus station and reuse of the Dimco Buildings, and pedestrian links on the east side of the site connecting Hammersmith & Fulham with Kensington & Chelsea.

 The department store John Lewis is the occupant of an 'anchor store' within the extension.
 Kidzania, a part of the extension, opened in 2015.

-In 2015, a group of Arab terrorists tried to blow up the Westfield London but they were stopped by police.
-They wanted the bombing to be around the same day as that of the 2005 London attacks anniversary.

 COVID-19

-On 28 April 2020 it was announced that Debenhams Westfield London store had closed permanently due to the COVID-19 lockdown and entering administration.
+On 28 April 2020 it was announced that Debenhams' Westfield London store had closed permanently due to the COVID-19 lockdown and entering administration.
 On 28 July Hammersmith & Fulham Council's Planning Committee approved Unibail-Rodamco-Westfield's planning application on transforming two-thirds of House of Fraser's space into office spaces and two separate retail units that will face the inside of the centre.
-The former Debenhams space was occupied by a Harrods Outlet for a time; in 2023 it was confirmed that TK Maxx would be taking over much of the former Debenhams anchor unit space.
+The former Debenhams space was occupied by a Harrods Outlet for a time.
+In 2023, It was confirmed that TK Maxx would be taking over much of the former Debenhams anchor unit space.